Document Scanning and Uploading in Node.js with Express and Jade

 }

 folder in the project root directory.
-Then create a upload.js
+Add the following code to app.js

 var express = require('express');